Your cookie preferences

 Who is my electricity supplier?

-For electricity, you’ll need to contact your energy network operator (which you can find by using the Energy Network Association search tool) and ask them to tell you who your electricity supplier is.
+For electricity, you’ll need to contact your energy network operator (which you can find by using the Energy Network Association search tool) and ask it to tell you who your electricity supplier is.

 I've just moved in - how do I find out who supplies my gas and electricity?

-If the previous tenant of your property has called the electricity or gas supplier to let them know they're moving, it is likely that the energy supplier will send you a letter in the near future addressed to 'The Occupier'.
+If the person living in the property has called the electricity or gas supplier to let them know they're moving, the energy supplier will likely send you a letter in the near future addressed to 'The Occupier'.
 This letter should provide any details you need about your gas and electricity or dual fuel supplier.

 If you've already been living in your property for a while, or if the previous tenant hasn't told their gas or electricity supplier that they're moving on, you may need to contact your local electricity distribution company and the Meter Number Helpline on the numbers above to find out who supplies your electricity and gas.